influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/administration/configuration.md

     parent: Administration
 ---

-Starting with Chronograf 1.4, Chronograf includes multiple organizations and user roles.
+Starting with Chronograf 1.4, Chronograf includes the ability to create users with role-based access control and to create organizations for those users to belong to.

 ### Overview